-Dr. Wang specializes in pediatric, cerebrovascular, and complex cranial base surgeries, having had the unique experience of fellowship training in each of these subspecialties.
-His research focuses on refining immunotherapy for pediatric brain tumors.
+Dr. Anthony Wang specializes in pediatric, cerebrovascular, and complex cranial base surgeries, and has fellowship training in each of these subspecialties.
+His clinical specialties include pediatric brain tumors, moyamoya disease, bypasses for cerebral revascularization, aneurysm and AVM surgery, complex skull base surgery, and Chiari malformations.
+In addition to his clinical work, Dr. Wang’s research focuses on tailoring immunotherapy for pediatric brain tumors.

-He is currently developing a trial to specifically examine the efficacy of immunotherapy on brain tumors found primarily in children and young adults.
+Dr. Wang's research focuses on pediatric brain tumor immunology and genetics.
+His post-doctoral work on the exosomal expression of microRNA's in glioblastoma was supported by an NRSA F-32 fellowship.
+He is currently developing immunotherapy trials targeting specific genetic features of the brain tumor types found primarily in children and young adults.
 In addition, he is currently examining the effects of RAF mutations on the developing nervous system, and the mechanisms by which pediatric brain tumors arise through this pathway.

 Selected laboratory publications

 Selected clinical publications